 14. (1) The chairperson must preside at a meeting of the Board.

-(2) If the chairperson and deputy chairperson are not present at the meeting of the Board, the members of the Board present at that meeting must elect from amongst themselves a member to preside at such a meeting.
+(2) If the chairperson and deputy chairperson are not present at a meeting of the Board, the members of the Board present at that meeting must elect from amongst themselves a member to preside at such a meeting.

 (3) The Board must meet at least four times a year at such time and place as the Board may determine.